Can I use my Gmail address to send my marketing campaigns?

 d.
 FBL configuration (Yahoo, Hotmail & others)

 2. Filter your best and most active contacts using segmentation.
 Don’t start the IP warming process with older lists.
-The reason for this is that having high delivery rates and, hence, good engagement with your initial campaigns will help build the IP’s reputation.
+The reason is that high delivery rates and, hence, strong engagement with your initial campaigns will help build the IP’s reputation.

 3. It is mandatory to incorporate the physical address of the company and a clear disclaimer stating why this email has been sent to the user.
-It proves the genuineness of the sender to users/ISPs.
+It proves the sender's authenticity to users/ISPs.

 A proper, visible unsubscribe link is mandatory in every email, as it gives users the freedom to opt out of your newsletters.
 Placing an unsubscribe link in the mailer reduces the risk of spam complaints.